jackc/pgx/README.md

 nil, then TLS will be disabled.
 If it is present, then it will be used to configure the TLS connection.

-### Custom Transcoder Support
+### Custom Type Support

-Pgx includes transcoders for the common data types like integers, floats, strings, dates, and times that have direct mappings between Go and SQL.
-Transcoders can be added for additional types like point, hstore, numeric, etc. that do not have direct mappings in Go. pgx.ValueTranscoders is a map of PostgreSQL OID's to transcoders.
-All that is needed to add or change how a data type is to set that OID's transcoder.
-See example_value_transcoder_test.go for an example of a custom transcoder for the PostgreSQL point type.
+pgx includes support for the common data types like integers, floats, strings, dates, and times that have direct mappings between Go and SQL.
+Support can be added for additional types like point, hstore, numeric, etc. that do not have direct mappings in Go by the types implementing Scanner, TextEncoder, and optionally BinaryEncoder.
+To enable binary format for custom types, a prepared statement must be used and the field description of the returned field must have FormatCode set to BinaryFormatCode.
+See example_value_transcoder_test.go for an example of a custom type for the PostgreSQL point type.

 ### Null Mapping

-As pgx uses interface{} for all values SQL nulls are mapped to nil.
-This eliminates the need for wrapping values in structs that include a boolean for the null possibility.
-On the other hand, returned values usually must be type asserted before use.
-It also presents difficulties dealing with complex types such as arrays. pgx directly maps a Go []int32 to a PostgreSQL int4[].
-The problem is the PostgreSQL array can include nulls, but the Go slice cannot.
-Array transcoding should be considered experimental.
-On the plus side, because of the pluggable transcoder support, an application that wished to handle arrays (or any types) differently can easily override the default transcoding (so even using a strict with value and null fields would simply be a matter of changing transcoders).
+pgx includes Null* types in a similar fashion to database/sql that implement the necessary interfaces to be encoded and scanned.

 ### Logging

-Pgx defines the pgx.Logger interface.
-A value that satisfies this interface used as part of ConnectionOptions or ConnPoolConfig to enable logging of pgx activities.
+pgx connections optionally accept a logger from the [log15 package](http://gopkg.in/inconshreveable/log15.v2).

 ## Testing